andremw/javascript/README.md

   - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
   - Add a method called `noConflict()` that sets the exported module to the previous version and returns this one.
   - Always declare `'use strict';` at the top of the module.
+  - We're also going to use idiomatic.js style on this subject (https://github.com/rwaldron/idiomatic.js/#practical)

     ```javascript
     // fancyInput/fancyInput.js